-On or after January 1, 2020, any component with a leak concentration measured above the following standards shall be repaired within the time period specified:
+Any component with a leak concentration measured above the following standards shall be repaired within the time period specified below and in Table 1:

-Leaks with measured total hydrocarbon concentrations greater than or equal to 1,000 ppmv but not greater than 9,999 ppmv shall be successfully repaired or removed from service within 14 calendar days of initial leak detection.
+A first attempt at repair shall be made within five (5) calendar days for leaks with measured total hydrocarbon concentrations greater than or equal to 1,000 ppmv but not greater than 9,999 ppmv and shall be successfully repaired or removed from service within 14 calendar days of the initial leak detection using US EPA Reference Method 21 (October 1, 2017).

-Leaks with measured total hydrocarbon concentrations greater than or equal to 10,000 ppmv but not greater than 49,999 ppmv shall be successfully repaired or removed from service within five (5) calendar days of initial leak detection.
+Leaks with measured total hydrocarbon concentrations greater than or equal to 10,000 ppmv but not greater than 49,999 ppmv shall be successfully repaired or removed from service within five (5) calendar days of the initial leak detection using US EPA Reference Method 21 (October 1, 2017).

-Leaks with measured total hydrocarbon concentrations greater than or equal to 50,000 ppmv shall be successfully repaired or removed from service within two (2) calendar days of initial leak detection.
+Leaks with measured total hydrocarbon concentrations greater than or equal to 50,000 ppmv shall be successfully repaired or removed from service within two (2) calendar days of the initial leak detection using US EPA Reference Method 21 (October 1, 2017).

 Critical components or critical process units shall be successfully repaired by the end of the next process shutdown or within 12 months from the date of initial leak detection, whichever is sooner.

-A delay of repair may be granted by the ARB Executive Officer under the following conditions:
+A delay of repair may be granted by the CARB Executive Officer as specified in section 95670.1 of this subarticle.

-The owner or operator can provide proof that the parts or equipment required to make necessary repairs have been ordered.

-A delay of repair to obtain parts or equipment shall not exceed 30 calendar days from the date identified in Table 4 by which repairs must be made, unless the owner or operator notifies the ARB Executive Officer to report the delay and provides an estimated time by which the repairs will be completed.

-A gas service utility can provide documentation that a system has been temporarily classified as critical to reliable public gas system operation as ordered by the utility's gas control office.

-Table 3 – Allowable Number of Leaks

-On or After January 1, 2020